burodepeper/fifteen/README.md

 Check the [TODO](https://github.com/burodepeper/fifteen/tree/master/TODO.md) for additional specifics.

-### Known issues
+### Known (and possible) issues

-- Glyphs with (complex) diacritics will most likely be clipped in certain software, especially on Windows.
-- Many text editors do not support kerning in proportionally sized fonts.
+- Most complex/combined diacritics (such as Ȫ, ǚ, ẩ or ễ) fall outside their glyph boxes by design, but will unfortunately be clipped in certain software that doesn't support that.
+This is mostly an issue on Windows, though an average user won't likely run into this.
+- Many editors do not support kerning.
+Kerning allows a type designer to adjust the default horizontal space between two adjacent characters.
+In monospaced typefaces, kerning is by definition not used.
+In proportional typefaces, kerning is used sparingly to prevent certain combinations of characters from looking weirdly spaced together.
+- Many code editors base their word wrapping on a number of characters per line, which makes sense for fixed-width fonts, but not so much for variable-width fonts.
+This wrapping can be too tight, which results in unpredictable line breaks, or too wide, which results in possible horizontal overflow.

+#### Known issues per editor

+- **Atom**: Word wrapping is too wide
+- **Sublime Text (3)**: Glyph box clipping, no kerning
+- **Visual Studio Code**: Word wrapping is too narrow

 ---

-## Development and contributions
+## Contributions and development requirements

-Because of the personal nature of this project, I am open, but also somewhat reluctant towards (substantial) contributions.
-Suggestions of whatever kind are _very welcome_!
+If you are interested in contributing to this project, please get in touch first.
+Due to the nature of this project, some guidance might be prudent to prevent your efforts from being wasted.

-Fifteen is designed and developed using [Glyphs](https://www.glyphsapp.com) which is a prerequisite for working from source.
+Fifteen is designed and developed using [Glyphs](https://www.glyphsapp.com) which is a prerequisite for working and building from source.

 ---